The Best American Express Credit Cards in Canada for 2023

 American Express Business Platinum Card

-If you’re looking for a business credit card, the American Express Platinum Business Card is an excellent choice since it gives you 55 interest-free days for your purchases.
-The earn rate isn’t as high as the personal Platinum Card, but you get 1.25 Membership Rewards points for every dollar spent.
-This is great for businesses or self-employed individuals who do a lot of spending on categories that don’t have a bonus earn rate.
+If you’re looking for a business credit card, the American Express Platinum Business Card is a great choice since it gives you 55 interest-free days for your purchases.
+The earning rate isn’t as high as the personal Platinum Card, but you get 1.25 Membership Rewards points for every dollar spent.
+This is great for businesses or self-employed individuals who do a lot of spending on categories that don’t have an enhanced earning rate.

 American Express Business Edge Card